 What if I previously applied for a CA position, do I need to reapply?

 Because some time has passed since you previously applied, it is important to gather updated information.
 You will need to complete the online application and have 2 reference forms submitted on your behalf.
-If you would like to reuse your reference forms from a previous CA search process, please email Matt Burns at email@example.com.
+If you would like to reuse your reference forms from a previous CA search process, please email Brice Matthews.

 I am a transfer student and this is my first semester at Minnesota State University, Mankato.
 Can I still apply for a CA position?

 Yes, as long as you meet the qualifications for the position.
 Since you will not have any grades posted on the University records system, you may need to submit a copy of your transcript from the college or university you previously attended.
-Please submit this document to Matt Burns, CA Recruitment Coordinator at 111 Carkoski Commons or at firstname.lastname@example.org by the application deadline.
+Please submit this document to Brice Matthews, CA Selection Coordinator, at 111 Carkoski Commons (Residential Life Office) by the application deadline.

 Do I have to submit my application online?

-Yes.
-If you experience technical difficulties with the online application, please contact Matt Burns at 507-389-5633.
+Yes!
+If you experience technical difficulties with the online application, please contact Brice Matthews via email or phone at 507-389-6090.